 - Learn about the importance of creating inclusive classrooms that empower the individual learner.

 In addition to core coursework, you will participate in a Professional Development Sequence (PDS).
-Through this teacher preparation program, you will learn the foundations of teaching from coursework, fieldwork and observations, and student teaching placements in both general and special education classrooms.
+Through this teacher preparation program, you will learn the foundations of teaching from coursework, fieldwork and observations, and be placed in both general and special education classrooms as a student teacher.

 You will also learn fundamentals of teaching such as: